99designs/gqlgen/docs/content/reference/introspection.md

 )
 ```

-## Disabling based on authentication
+## Disabling introspection based on authentication

-Introspection can be enabled on a per-request context basis, so you can modify it in middleware based on user authentication too:
+Introspection can also be enabled on a per-request context basis.
+For example, you could modify it in a middleware based on user authentication:

 ```go
 srv := httptest.NewServer(
 	handler.GraphQL(